 A multiple prize-winner at Electric Ireland Feis Ceoil in both chamber and solo competitions, Ellen has also been awarded first prize in both the CSM Advanced Recital and Senior Concerto Competitions.
 She was awarded a Flax Trust bursary at Clandeboye Festival 2016 and she was a finalist in the Yamaha Music Foundation of Europe Scholarship 2017.
 Ellen was awarded the second prize in the Irish Freemasons Young Musician of the Year 2018 and was also recipient of the Cork Orchestral Society Emerging Artist Award that year.

 An avid chamber musician, Ellen’s collaborations have included performances with the ConTempo String Quartet, the Ficino Ensemble and the Winds of Change Quintet.
-She has also performed at the New Ross Piano Festival, Ortús Chamber Music Festival, Killaloe Chamber Music Festival and the ‘Finding a Voice’ Festival in Clonmel where she gave the first Irish performance of Fanny Mendelssohn Hensel’s Das Jahr in 2021.
+As an orchestral pianist she has performed with the Irish Chamber Orchestra, Chetham’s Symphony Orchestra and Esker Festival Orchestra.
+She has also performed at the Ortús Chamber Music Festival, Killaloe Chamber Music Festival, Music for Galway, and the ‘Finding a Voice’ Festival in Clonmel where she curated a concert of solo and chamber works by Alexina Louie and in 2021 gave the first Irish performance of Fanny Mendelssohn Hensel’s Das Jahr.